Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 What are Electrical Fast Transients (EFT)?

-The image, a switch closing and arcing across, provides an easy to understand example of how this type of electromagnetic interference (EMI) can occur.
-It is most commonly tested in accordance with EN/IEC 61000-4-4 (Buy/Preview Standard) and often used to duplicate field failures.
+The image below, a switch closing and arcing across, provides an easy-to-understand example of how this type of electromagnetic interference (EMI) can occur.
+It is most commonly tested in accordance with IEC 61000-4-4 and is also often done to replicate field failures.
 This standard falls under the basic EMC publication HF conducted disturbances.

 EFT Burst Switch Closing Example

 This type of interference has the potential to occur in a large amount of electrical systems and devices.
 The interconnection of relays to power mains offers many situations for potential arcing and electrical transients.
-Commonly they are tested to and occur in:
+They are commonly tested to and occur in:

 • AC Power Mains